Home Compare AMGN vs NOVO-B.CO

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (AMGN: Nasdaq 100, NOVO-B.CO: STOXX 600).

-Most of the separation is still concentrated in growth.
-Novo Nordisk A/S leads by 9 points on the overall comparison score.
+The lead is spread across growth and profitability, rather than sitting in one isolated gap.
+Novo Nordisk A/S leads by 20 points on the overall comparison score.

 INDUSTRY COMPARISON